nats-io/nats-site/content/blog/jetstream-java-client-02-publish.md

 ```

 ### Parallel Pattern

 You could optionally set up a separate thread to process the Publish Ack.
 This would require some concurrent mechanism like the `java.util.concurrent.LinkedBlockingQueue`
 Publishing would run on one thread and place the futures in the queue.
 The second thread would
 be pulling from the queue and handling it similarly to the sawtooth handler.

 Now you are ready to publish!
-Up next, Basic Subscribing
+Up next, Basic Subscribing!

 ## About the Author